Additivity of higher rho invariants and nonrigidity of topological manifolds: Well-definedness of the higher rho invariant map

 The following theorem is a rephrasing of a theorem of Higson and Roe \cite[Theorem 3.18]{MR2220523}. \begin{theorem}[{\cite[Theorem 3.18]{MR2220523}}] Every geometrically controlled Poincar\'{e} pair naturally defines an analytically controlled Poincar\'{e} pair, by $\ell^2$-completion. \end{theorem}

-Before we prove that the higher rho invariant map is well-defined, let us give a proof of the bordism invariance of the $K$-homology class of signature operator (compare \cite[Theorem 2]{MR2170494}).
+Before we prove the well-definedness of the higher rho invariant map, let us give a proof of the bordism invariance of the $K$-homology class of signature operators (compare \cite[Theorem 2]{MR2170494}).
 Our proof below is modeled upon Higson and Roe's proof for the bordism invariance of higher signature index \cite[Theorem 7.6]{MR2220522}.
 Note that, in the theorem below, we do \emph{not} invert $2$.

 \begin{theorem}[Bordism invariance of $K$-homology signature] Let $V$ be an $(n+1)$-dimensional oriented PL manifold with boundary $\partial V$, equipped with a continuous map $\psi\colon V\to X$, where $X$ is a proper metric space.
 Then